 - “Be resourceful.”

-- Learn about the conservation status of your chosen plant at Calflora.com, the California Native Plant Society’s Inventory of Rare and Endangered Plants, or at NatureServe.org.
+- Learn about the ecological status of your chosen plant at Calflora.com or the California Native Plant Society’s Inventory of Rare and Endangered Plants.
 Is it native or introduced?
-Collect native plants only where they are abundant or, at the very least, not rare or endangered.
+Harvest native plants only where they are abundant or, at the very least, not rare or endangered.
 Eat the weeds!

 - Pick where local laws allow it and, again, only where sufficient quantities of your chosen plant are growing.
 Preserves, state parks, and designated USFS campgrounds and wilderness areas are set aside for the public and not intended for harvesting.
-Some National Forests allow for gathering small quantities of aboveground parts for personal use (i.e, what will fit in a grocery shopping bag.)
+Some National Forests, such as the Los Padres, do not have an official policy but allow for gathering small quantities of aboveground parts for personal use (i.e, what will fit in a grocery bag.)